 Instruct students to take out the Student Research Plan in the front of their Research Portfolio.
 Remind students that they received the Student Research Plan in the previous lesson.
-Explain that the purpose of the plan is to help students track their research progress by informally assessing completed research activities and planning next steps in a research journal.
-Remind students that the research process is iterative (repeating) and cyclical (revolving or recurring in cycles), as the Research Plan suggests; there are specific steps that are not "completed" after one time.
+Explain that the purpose of the plan is to help students track their research progress by informally assessing completed research activities and planning next steps in a Research Journal.
+Remind students that the research process is iterative and cyclical, as the Research Plan suggests; there are specific steps that are not "completed" after one time.
 Journaling about the research process helps students track where they are in this iterative research process.
-Additionally, journaling helps students reflect on all the research skills that compose standards W.9-10.7 and W.9-10.8.
+Additionally, journaling helps students reflect on all the research skills that compose standards W.11-12.7 and W.11-12.8.